dev-ay/LiveProject/README.md

 ## 3192-clicking on a day on the calendar should pop up a modal
 ### Solution:
 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
+## 3191-Modify calendar to display one week view
+> Details:
-## 3191-Make the calendar display as just a one week view. you may need to do some research on fullcalendar
+> Make the calendar display as just a one week view. you may need to do some research on fullcalendar
 ### Solution:
 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3190-Remove the notes input box and the create button